jcschindler01/xhorizon/README.txt

 INSTALLATION AND USAGE

 To install:
- - Download a .zip copy of the directory containing this file from https://github.com/jcschindler01/xhorizon
+ - Download a .zip copy of (the desired version of) the directory containing this file from https://github.com/jcschindler01/xhorizon
  - Unpack the directory to any location.
  - Make the directory available to your python path